baptistelemoine/pandore/README.md

 ## Installation

-Clone repository and use docker to run all the things
+Clone repository and use docker to run all the things, or simply install dependencies and run `npm start` on each folder.

 ```sh
     git clone git@github.com:baptistelemoine/pandore.git marvel-app